A Linear Time Algorithm for the Maximum Overlap of Two Convex Polygons Under Translation: Preliminaries

+The \emph{interior} of a triangle refers to all points strictly inside of its bounding edges, and the \emph{interior} of a line segment refers to all points strictly between its bounding points.
+We say that a line $\mathcal{L}$ \emph{strictly intersects} a triangle $\mathcal{T}$ if $\mathcal{L}$ intersects the interior of $\mathcal{T}$.
+We say that a line $\mathcal{L}$ \emph{strictly intersects} a line segment $\mathcal{T}$ if $\mathcal{L}$ intersects the interior of $\mathcal{T}$, \emph{and also} $\mathcal{L}$ does not contain $\mathcal{T}$.

-\paragraph{The Objective Function.} We want to find a translation maximizing De Berg, Cheong, Devillers, van Kreveld, and Teillaud showed several interesting properties of the area as a function of $t$ \cite{BergCDKT98}.
-For our purposes, we only need to import the following.
+\paragraph{The Objective Function.} We want to find a translation $t \in \mathbb{R}^2$ maximizing De Berg, Cheong, Devillers, van Kreveld, and Teillaud showed several interesting properties of the area as a function of $t$ \cite{BergCDKT98}.
+For our purposes, we only need to import the following.\footnote{Lemma \ref{lem:objconcave} is proved by constructing a 3-dimensional convex polytope modeling the intersection of $P$ and $Q$ as $P$ is translated along a line.
+The polytope is then analyzed using a theorem due to Gr{\"u}nbaum, Klee, Perles, and Shephard \cite{grunbaum1967convex}.}